alesssia/short_intro_stats/short_intro_stats_Day1.md

 <span style="display:block; height:40px;"></span>

-:question: &nbsp;&nbsp;&nbsp; The size of a T-shirt
+:question: &nbsp;&nbsp;&nbsp; The number of death in a hospital

 </div>